Everest-Ehan/Invoice/DEPLOYMENT.md

 ## Step 2: Set Up Vercel KV Database

 1. Go to your Vercel dashboard
-2. Navigate to Storage tab
+2. Navigate to the **Marketplace** tab
+3. Search for "KV" or "Vercel KV"
+4. Click "Add" to install Vercel KV from the marketplace
-3. Create a new KV database
+5. Follow the setup wizard to create a new KV database
-4. Note down the connection details (these will be auto-configured)
+6. The connection details (KV_REST_API_URL and KV_REST_API_TOKEN) will be automatically configured in your project environment variables

 ## Step 3: Deploy to Vercel